sagemath/trac_to_gh/Issue 9123.md

 CC:  quantumking

+Keywords: days30, schur

-Schur algebras are algebras with basis used in the description of the representation theory of GL_n.
-I'd like to implement them.
+Schur algebras are used in the description of the representation theory of GL_n.
+I plan to implement them, and use them to calculate the characters of the irreducible modules of GL_n (in characteristic p).

-A nice reference is Chapter 2 of Green's book "Polynomial representations of GL_n".
+A nice reference is Green's book "Polynomial representations of GL_n".

 Issue created by migration from https://trac.sagemath.org/ticket/9123